g0shtj0sh/Robux-Calculator/README.md

     *   Enter the Robux amount in the "Robux Tax Calculator" section.
     *   To calculate the amount needed for a desired income, check the "Calculate amount needed for desired income?" box.
     *   Click the "Calculate After Tax" button.
 The result will be displayed.
-2.  **DevEx Estimation:**
+2.  **Currency and DevEx Features:**
+    *   Select your preferred currency (USD/EUR) using the dropdown in the DevEx section.
+    *   **To Convert Currency to Robux:**
+        *   Enter your amount in the "Currency to Robux" section.
+        *   Click "Calculate Robux" to see how many Robux you could get.
+    *   **To Convert Robux to Currency:**
-    *   Enter the Robux amount in the "DevEx Estimator" section.
+        *   Enter your Robux amount in the "Robux to Currency" section.
-    *   Click "Estimate USD".
-The estimated dollar value will be shown.
+        *   Click "Calculate Value" to see the estimated value in your chosen currency.
 3.  **Customization:**
     *   Click the 🎨 icon (top-left) to open the theme menu and select your preferred accent color.
     *   Click the 🌐 icon (top-right) to open the language menu and choose your language.